Skip to main content

 Church Business Plans

 If your local church doesn’t already have a church business plan set up, then one of your greatest tasks in your church business management role will be to get working on one.
+(NOTE: this should include notes about your church property management strategy.)

 A clearly defined, actionable church business plan will help you and your congregation consistently work towards goals and tasks that will further the mission of your church.
 Whether it is investing more time into fundraising for a specific opportunity, improvement, or staff hire or assessing what it takes to create an online program for a specific ministry, the business plan will keep you on track.